 How to become an Outage Planning & Scheduling Agent

-During a transitional period running until the implementation of the iCAROS design, the BRP will continue to act as the Outage Planning and Scheduling Agent.
-Following implementation, new conditions for the appointment of Outage Planning and Scheduling Agents will apply in line with the new design.
+In accordance with the Federal Grid Code (Article 377), during a transitional period running until the implementation of the second phase of iCAROS design, the BRP will continue to act as the Outage Planning and Scheduling Agent.
+From the implementation of the second phase of iCAROS design, new conditions for the appointment of Outage Planning and Scheduling Agents will apply in line with the new design.